Blog, Reimbursement, The Hospital Finance Podcast®

 besler insights blog corner graphic

-In this episode, Cody Bales, BESLER Reimbursement Manager, provides us with a glimpse into the next webinar in our Fundamentals of Reimbursement Series, Organ Acquisition Principles, presented live on Wednesday, June 12th, at 1 PM ET.
+In this episode, Cody Bales, BESLER Reimbursement Manager, provides us with a glimpse into a webinar in our Fundamentals of Reimbursement Series, Organ Acquisition Principles, presented live on Wednesday, June 12th, at 1 PM ET.

 Learn how to listen to The Hospital Finance Podcast® on your mobile device.